Darkdriller/spaarks_backend/README.md

 # Spaarks Backend API

 This project provides a backend API for managing restaurant data, including querying based on geolocation.
 The API is built using FastAPI and MongoDB and is containerized using Docker.
+Test for the Internship position at spaarks

 ## Prerequisites